Why We Don't Have Required Plans

 Tom Mauer - Water Dancer

-Free Puddle Duck Plans From Professional Designers
+Free Puddle Duck Plans In PDF Format

 Free Plans for Other Boats

 Please note: Some plans may have incorrect dimensions and other problems.
 Please make sure to use the rocker shape shown on the class rules page and review the other class rules so you will know what is (and is not) class legal.
-Basic concepts of being class legal.

 Getting Help Building Your PDRacer